find your perfect postgrad program

 • Astrophysics

-• Quantum Field Theory
+• Quantum field theory

 Most universities also ask students to complete a written dissertation, based on a physics-related topic.
 This individual project will be supported by work carried out in the university's laboratories and with research groups made up of your cohort group.
+Dissertation projects may be carried out in collaboration with external partners in industry, healthcare or national laboratories, which is a useful way to build contacts and experience.

 Physics student case study

-The physics departments at most universities are very supportive places, with plenty of enrichment activities to participate in aside from academic work.
+Physics student case studyThe physics departments at most universities are very supportive places, with plenty of enrichment activities to participate in aside from academic work.
 Sam is studying an MSc Physics course at the University of Birmingham, he says: "Typically we have between 14 and 18, 50-minute lectures a week.
-Once a week I have a four-person tutorial which means I can go through recent material in more detail.
-Tonight I’m spending a couple of hours with the Computer and Video Games Society.
+Once a week I have a four-person tutorial, which means I can go through recent material in more detail.
+Tonight, I’m spending a couple of hours with the Computer and Video Games Society.
 Later I’m meeting up with some course mates for a quiz, hosted by the Poynting Physical Society”.

 Physics career options

-After taking a Masters in Physics, your specialism could lead you to a role in many science-related professions including:
+After taking a Masters in Physics, your specialism could lead you to a role in many exciting science-related professions including:

 • Aeronautics

-• Thermonuclear Engineering
+• Thermonuclear engineering

-• Clinical Science
+• Clinical science

 • Defence

-• Astrology
+• Astronomy

 Find postgraduate programs in PHYSICS